-Apply sock to affected limb during the Cavaletti poles exercise.
+Apply sock to the affected limb during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.

 Enhanced Figure 8s or Cone Weaving:

-Apply sock to affected limb during more difficult walking exercises.
+Apply sock to the affected limb during more difficult walking exercises.
 This will assist in correct paw placement as you advance your workouts.

 Top of Paw to Carpal Joint